Actify

 Monday

-Keep the daily signal going (it should be self-sustaining by now).
-Add your first weekly rhythm: the Playlist Swap.
-Every Monday, one person shares a playlist.
+Keep the daily signal going — it should be self-sustaining by now.
+Add the Playlist Swap: every Monday, one person shares a playlist.
 Create a rotation so people know their week in advance.
-Others listen and drop reactions or comments throughout the week.
-This is intentionally low-effort — it's not about organizing an event, it's about building shared experiences that happen in the background of the workday.
+Others listen and drop reactions throughout the week.
+This is intentionally low-effort — shared experiences happening in the background of the workday, not a scheduled event.

 Weekly rhythm launch

-🎵 Playlist of the Week Every Monday, one of us shares a playlist.
-Listen during the week, react in the thread.
-Schedule: Week 1: [Name] Week 2: [Name] Week 3: [Name] Week 4: [Name] Genre, mood, theme — totally up to you.
-This week's pick: [Name] — [Playlist link]
+🎵 Playlist of the Week Every Monday, one of us shares what we're listening to.
+Listen during the week, drop a reaction or comment in the thread.
+Schedule: Week 1: [Name] Week 2: [Name] Week 3: [Name] Week 4: [Name] Genre, mood, theme — totally your call.
+Kicking us off: [Name] — [Playlist link].
+Go give it a listen.

-Add a second weekly rhythm in week 3 or 4 if the first one sticks — photo challenge, book recommendation, or recipe swap.
+Add a second weekly rhythm in week 3 or 4 if the first sticks — a photo challenge, a book rec, or a recipe swap.
 Don't rush it.

 3